raspberrypilearning/av-e-card/en/step_2.md

 ![image showing camera app with Record being pressed](images/hitrecord.png)

-- Hit the record button again when you are finsihed and you will fidn your file in the Videos folder.
+- Hit the record button again when you are finished and you will find your file in the Videos folder.

 ![image showing opened video folder on Chrome OS](images/videosfolder.png)